 We had an amazing time with Geena.
 Her talk was brilliant, and she was the most generous and lovely guest.
 It was very special for many of our other speakers to meet her, and she was unfailingly gracious and warm.
-It was such a treat for us to have her here.
-Thanks for your help in making this happen, and please convey our thanks to your team.

 Sydney Opera House

 Geena was great and did a wonderful job in her closing keynote speech.
 She was very easy to work with.

 The Women's Summit

 Geena Davis was one of the best luncheon speakers the Dallas Women’s Foundation has had in its 27-year history.
 Ms. Davis engaged everyone in the room through her passionate and deeply informed advocacy for gender equality and gender balance in media.

 Geena Davis delivered a memorable keynote speech, weaving in humor and data and connecting with everyone in the audience.
 Many guests have said she was their favorite keynote speaker yet!